 “I ride Spark gear because I find their binding system the easiest to use.
 The engineering behind the Tesla System is unbelievably rad!”

-Mark Rainery, 25, was born in Juneau, AK, where he began snowboarding at the local mountain, Eaglecrest Ski Area.
+Mark Rainery was born in Juneau, AK, where he began snowboarding at the local mountain, Eaglecrest Ski Area.
 For the last eight years, he has been bouncing around between Alaska, Utah, and Montana, chasing powder and backcountry lines.
-This season, Mark is excited to be living in Washington and shredding the Northwest pow.
+This season, Mark is excited to be back in Alaska shredding the steep Alaskan pow.
 “Traveling around, exploring new places, and meeting new people along the way is what keeps me excited each winter,” he said.

 Q & A